mmu-webdesign/Level4-web-term-1/HTML/html01/01-introduction.md

 ### Common student errors

-1. Editing a html file, forgetting to save.
+1. Editing a HTML file, forgetting to save.
-1. Editing a html file, saving but not refreshing in the browser.
+1. Editing a HTML file, saving but not refreshing in the browser.
 1. Editing one version of the file, but viewing another copy in the browser - wondering why the changes haven't appeared!